Shiny New Product For Your Thoughts?

 And what happens?
 Well, undertows are hard to fight.
 A banal and toothless review follows that limply prods about the subject, drops some flogged out old phrases and generalities and concludes that the product is perfectly fine for its intended purpose.

-The comp build represents superb bang for your buck.
+The Comp build represents superb bang for your buck.
 I would’ve liked to see it specced with a different saddle and slightly wider bars, but those are largely matters of personal preference…

 Give me a fucking break.